 Here are the important parameters to be monitored on the test report:

-Error Rate: Failure rate against a total number of tests run.
+Error Rate: Failure rate against the total number of tests run.
 The error may be due to the high load on the server or due to the network problems and timeouts.

 Response Time: Obviously, a great parameter to check when you run tests for website performance.
 This response time indicates the time required by the server to provide a correct reply to the request.

-A number of pages per second: Number of page requests successfully completed by server per second.
+A number of pages per second: Number of page requests successfully completed by the server per second.

 These performance criteria change during each test undergoes different load conditions.
 You need to conclude what is your acceptable load limit and whether your server can serve this load.